I think we’ll probably have quite a few Boris Johnsons and I saw a load of needles chasing a coronavirus at a Test match

+VIDEO: Garton geared up for Sussex's big day at Edgbaston... and skipper issues Vitality Blast promise

-Sussex T20 skipper Luke Wright has written exclusively for Sussex Newspapers ahead of the county's appearance at Vitality Blast Finals Day at Edgbaston on Saturday.
-He says the players must do all they can to 'take it all in' - but above all, must do everything in their power to win the trophhy.
+All-rounder George Garton has been talking up Sussex Sharks' chances of winning the Vitality Blast trophy at Edgbaston on Saturday - while Sussex skipper Luke Wright has written exclusively for Sussex Newspapers ahead of the county's appearance at the big occasion.
+Hear from all-rounder George Garton in the video embedded in the story below - and read how He says the players must do all they can to 'take it all in' - but above all, must do everything in their power to win the trophy.

 Our Finals Day will begin today (Thursday) when we travel up to Birmingham on the coach, writes Luke Wright.